The best decoy ever

 Watching this series I feel like how the sidelined Sugawara must, looking on as these boys pull together for each other.
 There’s nothing better in sport than seeing a team fulfil its potential, knowing how deep they’ve dug within themselves to get to that point and reach the summit together.
 Deep down, that’s what we’re all striving for, right?
 Those moments of clarity, when everything, everyone, just selflessly slots into place, backing each other up.
 We should all be so lucky as to experience something as exciting.
 This is why sports are worth playing, and life is worth living, for these unreal, brief moments when you find out what you’re really capable of.
 They stay with us forever, and Haikyuu!! is filled with them, each one as beautifully animated as the next.

-5 replies on “The best decoy ever”
+5 responses to “The best decoy ever”

 Paul, this was amazingly worded (as expected).
 I loved when you mentioned empathizing with the “sidelined Sugawara” because that is Haikyuu!!’s forte, the efficient and downright heart wrenching way it makes its viewer connect to every single character, no matter how main or sideline they are, in a way I’ve never really experienced with sports anime before.